-In the midst of the arcade era of the 90's, Sega's Amusement Machine Research and Development Division No. 2 (known as Sega AM2) were tasked with creating the first ever 3D Sonic game for the arcade.
-Releasing their vision into arcades around the world in mid-1996, Sonic the Fighters was met with mediocre reception - mostly due to its limited release in Japanese and Western arcades due to fears it was 'too violent'.
+In the midst of the arcade era of the '90s, Sega's Amusement Machine Research and Development Division No. 2 (known as Sega AM2) were tasked with creating the first ever 3D Sonic game for the arcade.
+Releasing their vision into arcades around the world in mid 1996, Sonic the Fighters was met with mediocre reception—mostly attributed to its limited release in Japanese and Western arcades due to fears it was 'too violent'.

 However, despite its disappointing run, Sonic the Fighters has been re-released in several classic arcade compilation games since, garnering it more attention for those who missed out on its initial run.
 In late 2012, the game was also re-released for sale on its own on the Playstation Store/Xbox Live.

 So, just how is Sonic the Fighters?
 Is it a hidden gem worthy of more attention and praise?
 Or is it a disappointing heap of dung that should remain in the past?
 Time to put on my Teashade lens and dive into the game...

 Narrative & Presentation